aptos-labs/aptos-core/aptos-move/framework/supra-framework/doc/function_info.md

 Check if the dispatch target function meets the type requirements of the disptach entry point.

-framework_function is the dispatch native function defined in the aptos_framework. dispatch_target is the function passed in by the user.
+framework_function is the dispatch native function defined in the supra_framework. dispatch_target is the function passed in by the user.

 dispatch_target should have the same signature (same argument type, same generics constraint) except